 Contents

-Oh, the feline tongue – it can be as cute as anything, when her small pink tongue peeks out a little from her mouth as she delicately grooms herself, or you.
+Oh, the feline tongue – it can be as cute as anything when her small pink tongue peeks out a little from her mouth as she delicately grooms herself or you.
 There are several different reasons and meanings behind why your cat licks you with its sandblasting tongue.

 1. It’s Displaying Affection

+These rough and warm sentiments can mean the same as a simple kiss.
+Chances are, your cat is just expressing their love for you in one of the best ways they know how.
 Just as how your sweet kitty was licked and groomed by her loving mother, your cat could be replicating this behavior, too.

 Mother cats lick their kittens for the following reasons: